- Learn to distinguish between easily confused letter pairs by reading and listening to a story that highlights select words

 Step 5: Click the speaker icon next to the third sentence.
 After listening to the narrator read, tell students that they are to choose one of the three words in the circles to put into the story.
 Read the choices aloud.
 Ask students what letter each of the choices begins with.
 Then have them select one of the three choices to complete the second sentence.

-Step 1: Working in pairs, have students read the story Clifford's Big Dig from the beginning.
+Step 6: Have students work in pairs to read the story Clifford's Big Dig from the beginning.
 Have them click the speaker icons to hear the words read aloud.

-Step 3: When pairs finish the story, help them link to the game Letter Match.
-Students can click the speaker icon to hear the instructions.
-Then have them click on each word to hear it read aloud.
+Step 2: Have student pairs click on each word to hear it read aloud.
 What sound does each one begin with?
 What letter does each word begin with?
 Students should drag the words into the correct boxes.
-(If necessary, model how to click and drag words into the boxes.)

-Step 4: As they play the game, encourage students to identify what letters the words begin with.
+Step 3: As students play the game, encourage students to identify what letters the words begin with.

 - Make a set of lowercase letter cards for confusable letter pairs, including b, p, d, q, j, i.
 Write one letter on each card and make two cards for each letter.
 Place the cards facedown.
 Have students turn over two cards at a time.
 If the cards match, students keep them.
 If not, they turn them back down.
 The object is to successfully make as many matches as they can.